The IAS Visa Wizard is the easy way to find the correct visa for you

 Our services include:

 With IAS, your chances of having a successful visa application will be maximised.
-Get in touch to speak to one of our experienced immigration lawyers.
+Get in touch on 0333 363 8577 or make an enquiry online to speak to one of our experienced immigration lawyers.

 Comprehensive immigration advice tailored to your circumstances and goals

 Designed to make your visa application as successful, smooth and stress-free as possible

 Premium application service that ensures your visa application is submitted to meet your deadline

 Ensure you have the greatest chance of a successful appeal.
 We will represent you in any hearings/tribunals

 Guy was an international student about to finish his university course and had his sights set on starting a company in the UK.
 His spare time was very limited and… Read More